eggplantbren/AndromedaMixture/README.md

 ===========================

 The default rotation model is V2 from the paper.
-Modify lines 13 and 14 of `main.cpp` to change this.
+Modify lines 13 and 14 of `main.cpp` and re-compile by running `make` to change this.
 To exactly reproduce the paper results, don't forget to run with a different RNG seed (as in Table 3).